Women, Infant & Children (WIC)

 - Your submitted application will be reviewed and a staff member will contact you between 8:00 a.m. and 4:30 p.m.
 Monday through Friday.

 - Apply online.
 Be sure to include your phone number with area code or an email address on the application.

-- Submit a WIC Application Form (PDF) by mail.
-Send your completed application to:
+- Submit an Online WIC Application Form or complete our fillable WIC Application Form (PDF), print then mail.
+Send your completed (PDF) WIC Application to:

 Chisago County Public Health - WIC

 6133 402nd Street